-Learning Objective: 02-03 How the U.S. is able to produce so much output.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES

-80. When workers move from one industry to another in response to demand changes, this is an example of
+- 80. When workers move from one industry to another in response to demand changes, this is an example of

-A. Factor quality.
+- A. Factor quality.

-B. Factor mobility.
+- B. Factor mobility.

-C. Capital stock.
+- C. Capital stock.

-D. The decreasing investment in human capital.
+- D. The decreasing investment in human capital.

 Economies will tend to grow faster when they are more dynamic.

-AACSB: Reflective Thinking

-Blooms: Apply Difficulty: 1 Easy

-Learning Objective: 02-03 How the U.S. is able to produce so much output.

-Topic: HOW AMERICA PRODUCES

-- 81. One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 03 Hard Learning Objective: 02-03 How the U.S. is able to produce so much output.
+Topic: HOW AMERICA PRODUCES 81.
+One characteristic that has allowed the U.S. economy to change the mix of output in response to consumer demand is the

+A.

-- A. Ease with which resources move from one industry to another.
+Factor mobility which is the increased ease with which resources move from one industry to another.

 - B. Abundance of scarce resources.

 - C. Large number of proprietorships.

 - D. Labor-intensive production process.